aws-samples/generative-ai-use-cases-jp/docs/en/DEPLOY_OPTION.md

 ### Enabling MCP Chat Use Case

+> [!WARNING]
+> The MCP Chat use case has been deprecated.
+Please use the AgentCore use case for MCP utilization.
+The MCP chat use case is scheduled for complete removal in v6.

 [MCP (Model Context Protocol)](https://modelcontextprotocol.io/introduction) is a protocol that connects LLM models with external data and tools.
 In GenU, we provide chat use cases that execute MCP-compliant tools using [Strands Agents](https://strandsagents.com/latest/).
 To enable MCP chat use cases, the `docker` command must be executable.